 Frederick Douglass' 200th Birthday

 Frederick Douglass was born during February of 1818.
-2018 marks the 200th birthday of this astounding orator, writer, statesman, and pioneer of social justice.
+2018 marked the 200th birthday of this astounding orator, writer, statesman, and pioneer of social justice.

 It is an incredible honor that my portrait of Frederick Douglass was chosen to promote Orange County, NC events celebrating this important bicentennial.
 The organizations associated are: The Orange County Public Library, The Chapel Hill-Carrboro NAACP, The Orange County Commissioners, and The Chapel Hill Public Library, among others.
 (For more information please visit here.)